Californ1a/Distance-Ratings/README.md

 // Expected fluctuation on player ratings (speed of rating evolution).
 DEFAULT_GLICKO_VOLATILITY=0.06

-// Default rating used for ELO.
+// Default rating used for Elo.
 DEFAULT_ELO_RATING=1500

 // Max amount each match can change a player's ELO rating.